-When replacing a single tooth, two of the most popular options include dental implants and bridges.
-So what are the differences between dental implants and bridges, and how will you know which is best for you?
-Obviously, what’s best for you might not be best for someone else.
-Your individual needs play a big part in what option you ultimately choose.
-To make the best choice, you’ll need to know more about what factors to consider when deciding what option is best for you.
+When replacing a single tooth, the two best options are dental implants or bridges.
+So, what are the differences between an implant and a bridge, how do you know which one’s best for you, and how much do they cost?
+We know that what’s best for someone else isn’t always going to be best for you; your individual needs play a large role in what option you should choose.
+These are the major factors to consider when making your decision.

 What Are Dental Bridges?

-Dental bridges have been around for longer than dental implants.
-It’s a reliable, easy way to replace teeth, but there are some disadvantages to using a dental bridge, more on that later.
+Dental bridges have been around longer than dental implants.
+They’re a reliable, easy way to replace teeth, but most dentists and prosthodontists still prefer implants because of their longevity and health benefits.

 What Are Dental Implants?

-Dental implants are standalone tooth replacements.
-With dental implants, other teeth aren’t used to hold the replacement tooth in place.
-Instead, a post implanted into your jaw and your replacement tooth is fitted onto it.
-While bridges only replace the crown of your tooth (which is the part of the tooth visible above the gum line, dental implants include the implant post, so they also replace your tooth root.
-Replacing your missing tooth root has certain health advantages, but the procedure can be complex for some patients.
+While bridges only replace the crown of your tooth (the part of the tooth visible above the gum line), dental implants include an implant post that reaches beneath the gums, replacing every part of the missing tooth.
+Replacing your missing tooth root has health advantages, but the procedure isn’t for everyone and can be complex for some patients.

 Dental Bridges vs Implants: Pros and Cons

-There are pros and cons to both replacement options, but generally, dental implants are considered to be more reliable.
-The problem is that not all patients are equally good candidates for the procedure, and the cost difference between dental implants and bridges is rather large.
+There are pros and cons to both replacement options, but generally, dental implants are better for your long-term health and they hold up much longer.
+The problem is that not all patients are good candidates for the procedure, and the cost difference between dental implants and bridges can sometimes be rather large.

-- You can easily replace a tooth that’s been missing for years.
+- It’s the easiest way to replace a tooth that’s been missing for years

 However, the disadvantages of dental bridges include: